ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 Optimistic rollups instead rely on a fraud-proving scheme scheme to detect cases where transactions are not calculated correctly.
 After a rollup batch is submitted on Ethereum, there's a time window (called a challenge period) during which anyone can challenge the results of a rollup transaction by computing a [fraud proof](/glossary/#fraud-proof).

-If the fraud proof succeeds, the rollup protocol reverses the invalid block and punishes the malicious operator.
+If the fraud proof succeeds, the rollup protocol rejects the invalid block and punishes the malicious operator.
 If the rollup batch remains unchallenged after the challenge period elapses, it is deemed valid and accepted on Ethereum.
+Others can continue to build on an unconfirmed rollup block, but with a caveat: blocks descending from a parent block will be rejected if the parent is later declared invalid.

-The rollup will advance to a new state and the operator can start adding new blocks.
+rollup will advance to a new state and the operator can start adding new blocks.

 ## How do optimistic rollups interact with Ethereum? {#optimistic-rollups-and-Ethereum}